Lili (1953 film): The Man Who Hated People (short story)

 Villeridge, we learn, is French Canadian, and had once been headed for a serious career as a hockey player.
 In an accident, two men "skated over the side of his face," ending his hockey career, and seriously and permanently disfiguring him.

 She soon learns that Villeridge is emotionally an abuser.
 She loves the on-air performances, loves the puppets and their personalities, and finds Mr Tootenheimer, the wise old toymaker, particularly comforting, but she hates Villeridge and what he does to her in rehearsal and after the show.
-He shouts at her, demeans her, criticizes everything she has done, and humiliates her in front of the program staff.
+He shouts at her, demeans her, criticizes everything she has done, and humiliates her in front of the staff.
 When she meets a nice man named Fred Archer and believes she is "a little in love" with him, she decides she can no longer stand Villeridge and his tyrannical ways.
 She announces that she is marrying Archer and gives notice.

 After her farewell show, she changes into her street dress.
 She waits for everyone else to leave the studio, afraid of encountering Villeridge, who "might be waiting for her with one last attack."
 As she leaves, she hears the voice of Arthur, the puppet, who says, "I stayed behind.
 Milly, take me with you."
 Soon she is talking to Arthur and the other puppets.
 Mr Tootenheimer, the "old philosopher", explains to her that every man is composed of many things, and that the puppets represent aspects of Villeridge's real personality: